 Start small when organizing for the first time.

 I told her she needed to start small and stop worrying about completing the entire project.
-Adding a recurring appointment (with an alarm) to her digital calendar each week helps her begin decluttering and reminds her that she needs to do these tasks.
+Adding a recurring appointment (with an alarm) to her digital calendar (affiliate) each week helps her begin decluttering and reminds her that she needs to do these tasks.
 I like Sunday afternoons (between 3:00 PM and 5:00 PM) because people usually do everything they need to do on Saturday, and they have a few hours before preparing dinner and getting ready for the next day.

 All it takes is 15 minutes each day